Donate to our GoFundMe to help us fight for our religious freedom!

 Sacred Sanctuary has the following structure to its organization:

-Associate Minister: In order to be an Associate Minister, an individual must have a deep understanding of the principles and beliefs of Sacred Sanctuary, a deep and wide understanding of the sacred use of natural entheogens, have strong knowledge of the world within, have an intimate understanding of the spiritual teachings of natural entheogens and live by those principles, and shall maintain integrity in all areas of life to the highest standard possible.
+Associate Minister: In order to be an Associate Minister, an individual must have a deep understanding of the principles and beliefs of Sacred Sanctuary, a deep and wide understanding of the sacred use of Ayahuasca, have strong knowledge of the world within, have an intimate understanding of the spiritual teachings of Ayahuasca and live by those principles, and shall maintain integrity in all areas of life to the highest standard possible.

 Associate ministers may be responsible to lead group service with prayer, meditation, and teachings from various approved texts or writings and teachings that are in line with Sacred Sanctuary foundational principles.
 They are also responsible for seeking out and creating deep connections with members and participants.
 Associate ministers must endeavor to continue to educate themselves through prayer, meditation and ceremony as well as texts, classes, and connection with spiritual leaders, participants, members.